molsi/bullishapi/README.md

 # bullishapi

-This project was created using Eclipse.
+The project `bullishtest` was created using Eclipse.

 ## Contents of the project
 Feature files are found in src/test/resources/bullishtest/